minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 	    printf("Thanks for the positive int!\n", n);
 	}

-At this stage, we’re going to get an "implicit declaration" compiler error again because we haven’t defined `GetPositiveInt`.
+At this stage, we're going to get an "implicit declaration" compiler error again because we haven't defined `GetPositiveInt`.
 We need to put the prototype at the top like so:

 	#include <cs50.h>